Low ferritin: The little-known reason for chronic sleep issues in young children

 Risk factors

-• Mom had low iron or Restless Legs Syndrome in pregnancy
+Mom had low iron, low ferritin, or Restless Legs Syndrome in pregnancy (about 20% of moms have RLS in pregnancy)

-• Child has (or had) silent reflux, eczema, or food intolerance (cow's milk, soy, etc.).
-These can cause gut inflammation that hinders iron absorption.
+Child has (or had) silent reflux, eczema, or food intolerance (cow’s milk, soy, etc.).
+These can cause gut inflammation that hinders iron absorption (Lee, 2024; Pfeiffer & Looker, 2017).

 Testing

-Here's another wrinkle.
-Pediatricians will often suggest testing hemoglobin (which is just a usual finger stick).
-If hemoglobin is low, chances are that ferritin is also low, but hemoglobin can be normal even when ferritin is low.
-The body technically goes through ferritin first, then it starts working through hemoglobin.
-Some researchers contend that anemia is a late-stage indicator of iron deficiency and that we should be testing for ferritin earlier (Georgieff, 2017).
+Pediatricians will often suggest testing iron levels (which is just a standard fingerstick).
+If iron is low, chances are that ferritin is too, but iron can be normal even when ferritin is low.
+The body technically depletes ferritin first, then it starts working through iron.
+Some researchers contend that low iron (anemia) is a late-stage indicator of iron deficiency and that we should test for ferritin more routinely and earlier (Georgieff, 2017).

-Also, be sure that they actually test ferritin.
-I've seen parents get a whole blood panel done and ferritin wasn't tested.
+Also, be sure that they test ferritin.
+I’ve seen parents get a whole blood panel done and ferritin wasn’t tested..

 Treatment

-Treatment for low ferritin typically involves prescription-level iron supplementation (i.e., multivitamins with iron or iron-rich foods are usually insufficient).
-Doctors typically need to oversee the dosage, etc., because incorrect iron dosing can be dangerous.
+Treatment for low ferritin typically involves prescription-level iron supplementation.
+Multivitamins with iron, over-the-counter iron supplements, or iron-rich foods will not raise levels.
+Doctors typically need to prescribe and oversee the dosage because incorrect iron dosing can be dangerous.
+(Important note: DO NOT supplement with more than the label amount of iron on your own.)

 If you feel like your child’s sleep behavior is more extreme than just a behavioral issue, get their ferritin checked.

 Do you have more questions or need to discuss your situation?
-I have a thirty-minute call where we can discuss low ferritin to see if this fits.
+I offer a 30-minute Zoom call to discuss low ferritin and see if it might be your culprit.
 Book a low-ferritin call.

 Have you been through the low ferritin journey?
 Willing to share some of this information?
 I’m collecting some anecdotal data to share with researchers to raise awareness.
 Fill out my short survey here.